the9000/ideas/eisenhower-square-tracker.md

 Visually arranges tickets.
 People are good at seeing geometric patterns.

 Seeing issues cropping up in "urgent and important" quadrant is a clear call to action.
-Seeing issues dangerously creeping to the
+Seeing issues dangerously creeping to the edges is a visual clue, too.

 Every ticket has `importance` and `due` as required parameters;
 the very geometry of the chart shows / sets them.